HomeLatest NewsIndustryAmid global scrutiny, US Perz Biden looks to ease pressure from BigTech companies, plans to slash internet prices

 Preferred Source of Google

-The move is seen as a major step to not just boost across the US but also secure better opportunities for the US companies at home.
+The move is seen as a major step to not just boost digital connectivity across the US but also secure better business opportunities for the US companies at home.
 According to the latest reports, President Biden and Vice President Kamala Harris will unveil the agreements later today with executives from companies that provide internet services.

-The commitments are part of the Affordable Connectivity Program (ACP), which is an aspect of the infrastructure law passed with support from Republicans and Democrats last year.
+The commitments are part of the Affordable Connectivity Program (ACP), which is an aspect of the infrastructure law passed with support from and Democrats last year.
 It helps eligible American families reduce their internet bills by as much as $30 a year, the White House said.

 Advertisement